gyulab/gyulab.github.io/_posts/Signal_processing/2023-06-02-center_freq_detection.md

 &nbsp;&nbsp;&nbsp;&nbsp;Once the two distinct peaks in the 8th power spectrum are identified by program, we can calculate the center frequency of the 8PSK signal.
 The center frequency is determined by finding the middle point between the frequencies associated with the two peaks.
 This approach leverages the fact that the two peaks are evenly spaced around the center frequency.<br>

-# Impairments in Digital Communication Systems
+# Impairments in Digital Communication
+<b><a href="https://www.gaussianwaves.com/2013/11/symbol-timing-recovery-for-qpsk-digital-modulations/">Symbol Timing Recovery for QPSK</a></b>: This article will help you a lot to comprehend the contents below.<br>

 &nbsp;&nbsp;&nbsp;&nbsp;Demodulating a PSK (Phase Shift Keying) signal involves several steps, including matched filtering, symbol timing synchronization, carrier frequency synchronization, carrier phase synchronization, and equalization.
 Each step plays a crucial role in extracting the transmitted information accurately.
 Let's elaborate on each of these steps:<br>

 1. Matched Filtering:<br>